BlqzingIce/MultiplayerInfo/README.md

 ## How To Install
 - Simply download MultiplayerInfo.dll from [releases](https://github.com/BlqzingIce/MultiplayerInfo/releases) and put it in your Plugins folder!
 - Requires BSIPA, BSML, and SiraUtil (most likely already installed lol)
-- Made for 1.25.0, works on 1.21.0 - 1.25.0
+- Should work on any version from 1.21.0 to 1.27.0
 - Should be compatible with both BeatTogther, MultiplayerCore, and ServerBrowser
+(Multiplayer mods are NOT required by this mod, MultiplayerInfo will work in official multiplayer)

 ## Config File
 - The config file can be found at Beat Saber/UserData/MultiplayerInfo.json